*Setup instructions are still a work in progress, it will updated as more features are added.*

 Setup Wifi Button:

-Tap on setup wifi and enter access point SSID and password.
+Tap on setup wifi and enter access point SSID and password (Note: Only 2.5Ghz networks are supported, 5Ghz won’t connect).
 If no password is required, leave empty.
 Tap on Ok.
 Module will auto restart and attempt to connect to WIFI.

 If connected successfully Green LED will lit up.